nebelgrau77/dockerized_notebook/README.md

-## Simple Docker image for data science / machine learning experiments
+## Simple Docker image for data science / machine learning experiments with scikit-learn and MLflow

 Based on the python:3.10-slim-bullseye image, to make it more lightweight.
-Contains only a few Python libraries, and sets up the Jupyter notebook for experimenting.
+Contains only a few Python libraries, and sets up the Jupyter notebook for experimenting, and MLflow server for tracking (only local filesystem storage for now).

 ### Usage: